 Reinforcing Other Skills

 Children with an auditory processing disorder diagnosis often have other strengths.
 Allow your child to use the skills that are stronger to compensate.
 Provide students the opportunity to use art, music, or other skills to improve academic skills that suffer due to these challenges.
-Additionally, children can practice auditory processing disorder exercises – such as games and memory-building activities – outside of rigid, structured environments.
+Additionally, children can practice auditory processing disorder exercises – such as games, carrier phrases, and memory-building activities – outside of rigid, structured environments.